mlrun/mlrun/docs/install/aws-install.md

 The feature store can store data on a fast key value database table for quick serving.
 This online feature store capability requires an external key value database.

-Currently the MLRun feature store supports Iguazio's key value database.
-The Iguazio roadmap includes support for the Redis database very soon, as well as other key value databases down the road.
-For more information on the feature store, see {ref}`feature store<feature-store>`.
+Currently the MLRun feature store supports Redis and the Iguazio's key value database.
+To use Redis, you must install Redis separately and provide the Redis URL when configuring the AWS CloudFormation stack.

 ## Integrate MLRun with Kafka for online serving